 Chadstone began the migration of shopping from the CBD of Melbourne to the suburbs.
 It was built at a cost of around $6 million and officially opened in 1960 by the Victorian Premier, Henry Bolte.
-The original central mall was open to the sky and the centre included 72 shops, a three-level Myer department store, a supermarket, an upper and lower mall, radio station 3UZ, exhibition hall, medical centre and child minding facilities.
+The original central mall was open to the sky and the centre included 72 shops, a three-level Myer department store, a supermarket, an upper and lower mall, radio station 3UZ, an exhibition hall, a medical centre and childminding facilities.

 A brochure in the Museums Victoria collection shows the original modest floor plan.
 The brochure points out that “Six entrances lead from the public roads into the Centre where there is free parking space for 2,500 cars.”
 Among the early attractions at Chadstone were the Downyflake Donut shop where shoppers could watch the donuts being made, and even a small on-site theatre.

 In 1983, John Gandel purchased Chadstone Shopping Centre from Myer.
 At that point, sales were approximately $100 million a year.
 The following year, the original mall was enclosed and a Target store was added to the centre.
 Further improvements during the 1980s were the addition of the first cinemas and an expanded fresh food offering.